 Fig. 2.
 ESBG-με relationship for model VBVI for different values of μSPIRO.
 Panels represent different values of σε.

-A consistent finding throughout our analyses is that higher σε brings down polarization dramatically (Table 4), and its influence is stronger than that of the mean boundary.
+A consistent finding throughout our analyses is that higher σε lowers polarization dramatically (Table 4), and its influence is stronger than that of the mean boundary.
 This is also evident in Figures 2 and 3.
 We interpret this as an unbalanced mitigating influence of agents with higher than average boundaries (see discussion). σSPIRO also lowers polarization, although far not as strongly as σε .

 Fig. 3.
 ESBG-μSPIRO relationship for model VBVI for different values of με.
 Panels represent different values of σε.